 It’s super important to pick hikes in the same area before moving to another region.
-Otherwise you’ll spend your whole vacation driving around, and Glacier is way to crowded to waste all your time sitting in traffic.
+Otherwise, you’ll spend your whole vacation driving around, and Glacier is way too crowded to waste all your time sitting in traffic.

 I’ve linked each one in the regional sections that I’ve written about so you can go deeper, and learn more about each one to see if it might be a good fit for you.
 But I’ve also listed out the basic mileage and elevation gain for a quick glance in the regional sections below.

 - Grinnell Glacier – views of 3 lakes, and grand mountain vistas, ending at the meltwater below Grinnell Glacier.

 - Iceberg Lake – gorgeous turquoise lake in a spectacular mountain cirque, can be combined with Ptarmigan Tunnel for a hard/long day.

 - Hidden Lake – a Glacier classic through alpine meadows to an overlook of the stunning lake.

 - Highline Trail – non-stop views, can be combined to add the Grinnell Glacier Overlook & Granite Park Chalet as a thorough hike.